Anchor Advisors

 Make Them Uncomfortable

-If you want to know how a candidate will hold up within a culture that has a certain sense of humor or open-minded perspective, these situations put candidates’ personalities on display…in a way that verges on both strange and cruel.
+If you want to know how a candidate will hold up within a culture with a certain sense of humor or open-minded perspective, these situations put candidates’ personalities on display…in a way that verges on both strange and cruel.

 Give Them a Scenario